-- SA concern: Several stock authors communicated concern about relatively low numbers of catches used to describe EFH for some species.
-In some cases (e.g., shortraker rockfish, sablefish, shortspine thornyhead, ATF, and a few others), SAs communicated their suppositions that to augmenting RACE-GAP bottom trawl survey data from other sources (e.g., longline survey data, fishery-dependent data, or optical survey data) could provide more comprehensive and defensible EFH descriptions.
-In other cases, SAs communicated that using a low number of incidences to describe EFH over a large area could be cause for concern or for low confidence in the EFH extent described. - General response: SAs raised concerns in their reviews of particular species about the efficacy and value of including sources of data in addition to the RACE-GAP summer bottom trawl survey data used in our analyses.
+• SA concern: Several SA authors communicated concern about relatively low numbers of catches used to describe EFH for some species.
+In some cases (e.g., shortraker rockfish, sablefish, shortspine thornyhead, ATF, and a few others), SAs communicated their suppositions that to augmenting RACE-GAP bottom trawl survey data from other sources o General response: SAs raised concerns in their reviews of particular species about the efficacy and value of including sources of data in addition to the RACE-GAP summer bottom trawl survey data used in our analyses.
 The RACE-GAP surveys collect data from locations in the study areas where the bottom trawl can be successfully deployed.
-Areas that are untrawlable or out of range of the RACE-GAP samplers (e.g., too deep and too nearshore) are underrepresented in the data we analyzed.
+Areas that are untrawlable or out of range of the RACE-GAP samplers (e.g., too deep) are underrepresented in the data we analyzed.
 In addition, seasonality is not represented in the RACE-GAP summer survey data.
 For species that reside in these areas not successfully trawled by the RACE-GAP survey (e.g., sablefish or shortraker rockfish), this lack of sampling is a concern when describing EFH.

-SAs and others communicated that there are other data, from both fisheryindependent and fishery-dependent sources, which could augment the RACE-GAP summer trawl survey data and potentially improve the accuracy of SDMs to support EFH descriptions and maps.
-Combining data from disparate data sources is not a trivial analytical effort and was beyond the scope of the present SDM EFH project.
-Our response to requests from SAs to include additional data at this time have been to highlight in text where we/they believe additional data could be helpful to more comprehensively describe species distribution and abundance, and to strongly recommend that research effort be expended in the next EFH 5-year Review to combine relevant data sets to model species distributions and describe EFH.
+SAs and others communicated that there are other data, from both fishery-independent and fishery-dependent sources, which could augment the RACE-GAP summer trawl survey data and potentially improve the accuracy of species distribution modeling to support EFH descriptions.
+Combining data from disparate data sources is not a trivial analytical effort and was beyond the scope of the present EFH project.
+Our response to requests from SAs to include additional data at this time have been to highlight in text where we/they believe additional data could be helpful to more comprehensively describe species distribution and abundance, and to strongly recommend that research effort be expended in the next 5-year EFH Review to combine relevant data sets to model species distributions and describe EFH.
 SAs were invited to participate in the anticipation of this effort by submitting proposals to begin establishing methodology for combining disparate data sets for the species in question.